Dirac series for $E_{6(-14)}$: Introduction

-Note that $D$ is independent of the choice of the orthonormal basis $Z_i$ and it is $K(\bbR)$-invariant under the diagonal action of $K(\bbR)$ given by adjoint actions on both factors.
-A byproduct of Parthasarathy's study is the Dirac inequality \cite[Lemma 2.5]{P2}, see \eqref{Dirac-inequality}, which effectively detects non-unitarity.
+where $\Omega_{\frg}$ is the Casimir element for $\frg$.
+A byproduct is Parthasarathy's \emph{Dirac operator inequality} \cite[Lemma 2.5]{P2}, see \eqref{Dirac-inequality}, which effectively detects non-unitarity.
 Section \ref{sec-Omega3} will offer thousands of such examples.
 However, it is by no means sufficient for unitarity.